setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 :::

 ### Pay rates in Timecard
 While the `payRates` container is defined at the root level in the Staffing Order, Human Resource and Assignment messages, the container has a different location in the Timecard message.
-In the Timecard, pay rates are specified within a `timeInterval` or `allowance` and can be specified at most twice.
-The `payRates` container has a maximum cardinality of 2, because a `timeInterval` can have different billing and paying rates.
-When those rates are the same, only one `payRates` container is needed with both `toBeBilled="true"` and `toBePaid="true"`.
-When the billing and paying rates differ, then two `payRates` containers can be specified, one with `toBeBilled="true"` and `toBePaid="false"` to specify the billing rate, and vice versa to specify the paying rate.
+In the Timecard, pay rates are specified within a `timeInterval` or `allowance`, with a maximum cardinality of 2, because a `timeInterval` can have different billing and paying rates.
+When those rates are the same, only one `payRates` container is needed, with both `toBeBilled` and `toBePaid` set to `true`.
+When the billing and paying rates differ, two `payRates` containers can be specified: one with `toBeBilled` set to `true` and `toBePaid` set to `false` for the billing rate, and vice versa for the paying rate.

 :::tip Example
 Example of specifying the `payRates` of regular hours and overtime hours (with multiplier 120).